Richest football clubs in 2020

 Barcelona with 840.8 million euros

-The Spanish football club was founded in 1899 by a group of Swiss, Spanish, English, and Catalan footballers led by Joan Gamper.
-The club has become a symbol of Catalan culture and Catalanism since.
+As the first on our list of the richest football clubs in the world in 2020, the Spanish football club was founded in 1899 by a group of Swiss, Spanish, English, and Catalan footballers led by Joan Gamper.
+Barcelona has become a symbol of Catalan culture and Catalanism since.
 It is the fourth-most valuable sports team in the world, worth $4.06 billion, and the world's richest football club in terms of revenue.